Floriani-Sharp/template-nuxt-headless/README.md

 ## Customizations

 You can customize and extend the template as you wish.
-The file structure and configuration are already prepared for the use of Nuxt 3, Vue.js, Tailwind CSS and FontAwesome.
+The file structure and configuration are already prepared for the use of Nuxt 3, Vue.js, Tailwind CSS, FontAwesome and Jest.

+## Jest integration

+The template already contains the standard configuration for Jest.
+You can run tests with the command `yarn jest` or `yarn test`.

 ## License